Mohammadreza-Shahbazi313/Greenery-MSH/README.md

 # 🌿 Greenery-MSH

 A clean, modern web project designed and coded by **Mohammadreza Shahbazi (M.SH)**.
-This site blends **minimal dark aesthetics** with an organized HTML structure — forming the base of a responsive portfolio in progress.
+This site blends **minimal dark aesthetics** with an organized HTML structure — serving as the foundation of a personal portfolio in progress.

 ---

 ## 🚀 Current Progress

-- ✅ **Index page** redesigned with a dark, minimal layout
+- ✅ **Index page** designed with a clean, dark layout
 - ✅ **Menu page** customized with M.SH branding
-- ✅ **Inline styles** moved into a unified external CSS file
+- ✅ All **inline styles** moved into a unified external CSS file for cleaner code
-- ✅ **Image assets** added to `/images` directory and integrated into layout
+- ✅ **Image assets** added and linked properly in `/images` directory
-- 🔧 Currently improving **global CSS structure** for scalability
+- 🔧 Currently refining **CSS styles** for consistency and better structure
-- 🎯 **Next step:** finalize responsive design and polish typography
+- 🎯 **Next step:** apply responsive design and finalize typography

 ---

 ## 💾 Recent Update

-The **latest update** focused on visual refinement and resource organization:
+The latest project update focused on **code organization and cleanup**:

+- Consolidated inline CSS into an external stylesheet
+- Improved project structure and directory organization
-- Added and optimized all **image assets**
+- Added optimized image files and connected them to HTML pages
-- Cleaned up HTML references to use consistent image paths
-- Prepared base styles for shared components
+- Enhanced overall readability and maintainability of the codebase

 ---

 ## 💡 About the Project

-**Greenery-MSH** began as a static layout concept and is evolving into a personalized, modern portfolio.
+**Greenery-MSH** began as a static concept and evolved into a modern, minimalist portfolio.
-The focus: **clarity, consistency, and smooth user experience.**
+The focus is on **clarity, consistency, and a smooth user experience.**

 ---